lyzidiamond/learn-geojson/README.md

 These are the files that are currently in the repository and can be edited:

-  - [pdxplaces.geojson](https://github.com/lyzidiamond/learn-geojson/blob/master/pdxplaces.geojson): Cool places in Portland (dummy dataset for practice)
+  - [pdxplaces.geojson](https://github.com/lyzidiamond/learn-geojson/blob/master/geojson/pdxplaces.geojson): Cool places in Portland (dummy dataset for practice)
+  - [cupcakes.geojson](https://github.com/lyzidiamond/learn-geojson/blob/master/geojson/cupcakes.geojson): Places to get cupcakes (currently only Portland)
+  - [hackspots.geojson](https://github.com/lyzidiamond/learn-geojson/blob/master/geojson/hackspots.geojson): Great places to hack in Portland, as dictated by [this list](https://wraithan.etherpad.mozilla.org/cafe-hacking-pdx)

 *Note: opening files from GitHub in geojson.io is currently not working unless you are in Chrome and have the geojson.io extension.
 The following instructions are for Chrome users.*